chr15m/nostr-relay-research/XX.md

 Since the global relay set changes slowly over time, clients MAY cache their DHT routing table state locally.
 This enables faster lookups without requiring a full bootstrap process on each startup.

 Clients SHOULD refresh cached routing tables by performing periodic `FIND_RELAY` lookups for random IDs, similar to relay bucket refreshing.
 Cached routing tables older than 4 hours SHOULD be considered stale and refreshed.

+**Connection Management for Clients**: When performing DHT lookups, clients MUST establish WebSocket connections to each relay they query.
+These connections SHOULD be closed after receiving responses unless the client intends to maintain the connection for regular Nostr operations.

 ### Cryptographic Integrity